2yuri/mail-dispatcher/README.md

 # Mail Dispatcher

 - This is a simple service using AWS SES
-- Receive a message from kafka and send the email
+- Receive a message from kafka and send the email with the method sendRawData

 ### Run